ConsciousML/terragrunt-template-catalog-gcp/README.md

 4. Create pull request
 5. Merge when CI passes

-See [Development Guide](docs/development.md) for detailed workflow.
+See the [development guide](docs/development.md) for a detailed workflow with a step-by-step example on how to modify this template.

 ## Continuous Integration (CI)